isomerpages/ura-lkywcp/pages/faq.md

 permalink: /faq/
 ---

-#### **A. Who can nominate?**
+#### **A. About the Stage A nominator**

 **Who is eligible to nominate?**

-Nominations for the Lee Kuan Yew World City Prize must be made by independent third parties.
+Nominations for the Lee Kuan Yew World City Prize must be made by independent third parties outside of the city administration.
 The nominator is someone who belongs to one of the following categories:

 | 1 | Leading academics (e.g. professors in universities) |
 | 2 | Government officials (outside of the city administration) |